scholarslab/scholarslab.github.io/collections/_posts/2020-10-01-standing-on-pumpkin.md

 layout: post
 slug: standing-on-pumpkin
 title: "Today, I stood on top of a giant pumpkin"
-categories:
+category: blog
+tags:
 - Geospatial and Temporal
-tags:
 - 3DCHI
+- VR-AR
+- 3D modeling
+- learning
-- VR
+- hall of fame
 ---
 Today, I stood on top of a giant pumpkin in the middle of a mountain range.
 I was a gnome, a pirate, a tube of toothpaste, and a carrot.
 Today was my first day in virtual reality.